pollinator resources

 If you’re interested in learning more about pollinators and how to support them, below is our ever-growing list of favorite resources.
 And if you have suggestions for additions or have questions on something you can’t find, let us know!

-This list of “Top 10 Things You Can Do for Bees” from Common Native Bees of the Eastern United States by Heather Holm can be a great starting point to thinking about what and how much there even is to learn.
+This list of “Top 10 Things You Can Do for Bees” from Common Native Bees of the Eastern United States by Heather Holm can be a great starting point to thinking about what and how much there even is to learn about pollinators and their ecosystems.
 Although the list may be specifically for bees, they’re great for other pollinators and native wildlife as well!

 Feed Bees